akktis/ESBaseBundle/Resources/doc/loadmore.md

 #### In the view:

-You should separate your view.
+You should separate your views.
-The main one which contains the layout of the list.
+The main one which contains the layout of the list:

 ```django
 {# src/Acme/DemoBundle/Resources/views/List/list.html.twig #}